-These instructions are primarily intended to assist qualified individuals experienced in the proper installation of this appliance.
-Some local codes require licensed installation/service personnel for this type of equipment.
+The Installation Instructions are primarily intended to assist qualified individuals experienced in the proper installation of this appliance.
+Some local codes require licensed installation/ service personnel for this type of equipment.
 Please read all instructions carefully before starting the installation.